wintercg/admin/charter.md

 # Deliverables

 The Community Group will maintain an index of proposals within the group's GitHub organization.
 Individual proposals may take many forms, such as discussions for contributions to other existing specifications (e.g. proposed new features, new versions of an existing specification) or even a complete new Web Platform feature specification.
-Each proposal must have an individual Sponsor that is a member of the OWPA Community Group.
+Each proposal must have an individual Sponsor that is a member of the wintercg.
 The Sponsor will provide regular status updates to both the announcement mailing list and the Community Group's GitHub.

 ## Non-Normative Reports